Sweet life: bakery owner gives an unexpected gift to graduates in Minnesota

 As a result, today more than 800 decorated cakes for graduates of 2020 in 12 schools have been made at Hanisch Bakery, Hanish said.

-“It started as an idea to support our alumni here at Red Wing, but the idea grew and flourished.
-We accept donations because 12 schools and 800 cakes is a lot of baked goods! " - he joked.
+“It started as an idea to support our alumni here in Red Wing, but the idea grew and blossomed.
+We accept donations because 12 schools and 800 cakes is a lot of baking!” - he joked.

 On the subject: Stole to save: in Nevada, the crime turned into a touching story

-While acknowledging that cake making was a “selfless endeavor” for employees, Hanish called the support from the local community “absolutely amazing”.
+Acknowledging that making the cakes was a "selfless effort" for employees, Hanisch called the support from the local community "absolutely amazing."

 Although the times are not easy now, the baker hopes that free cakes will encourage high school students to celebrate their achievements and look forward to a bright future.

-“Life is sometimes stumpy ... but it's a way to show graduates that their environment will support them now and in the future,” Hanish said.
+“Life can get you down sometimes... but this is a way to show graduates that their community will support them now and in the future,” Hanisch said.

 On the subject: 13 inspiring stories of good deeds in the era of the coronavirus